 Brother Best comforted several of his young victims when they started crying by saying “you’re OK” and reassuring them everything was all right.

-On other occasions, Best asked the boys “not to tell anyone what happened”, Mr Rose said.
+On other occasions, Best ordered the boys “not to tell anyone what happened”, Mr Rose said.

 Most of the abuse took place in Best’s office.
 One student was summoned to Best’s office and arrived to find Best with his genitals exposed.